ED Student Volunteer Unpaid Internship Program

 - A recent graduate is ineligible to apply unless he/she can provide confirmed proof of future enrollment.

-- Have permission of the institution at which he/she is enrolled to participate in internship program.
+- Have permission from the institution at which he/she is currently enrolled to participate in internship program.

 - Be enrolled not less than half time in a course of study related to the work to be performed.